OneCraftES/AutoVehicles2/README.md

-# 🚜 AutoVehicles2 v2.0.0
+# AutoVehicles2
 ### Enhanced Vehicle Mechanics for modern Minecraft

 AutoVehicles2 is a high-performance, feature-rich fork of the original **[AutoMinecart](https://github.com/TisLeo/AutoMinecart)** plugin by **[TisLeo](https://github.com/TisLeo)**.
 This version, managed by **OneCraft**, brings significant improvements to stability, performance, and visual effects.

-A powerful, high-performance Minecraft (Paper/Spigot) plugin that elevates vehicle mechanics with automatic spawning, persistent tagging, and dynamic particle effects.
+A powerful, high-performance Minecraft (Paper/Spigot) plugin that elevates vehicle mechanics with automatic spawning (terraria-like), persistent tagging, and dynamic particle effects.

 ## ✨ Key Features